- Reading Time = 8 minutes

 Welcomes are Worth Extending

 When we invited our new neighbours over for dinner, I wasn’t sure if they’d accept.
 Not that I expected them to be unwelcoming, but the Amish do sacrifice a lot to keep worldly influences away.
 Were we too worldly for a dinner visit?
 I didn’t know until I asked, and I would have held no ill-will towards my neighbours if they had declined our offer.
-As different as we are from most modern people, we’re still much more plugged into the world than the Amish.
+As different as my family and I are from most modern people, we’re still much more plugged into the world than the Amish.

 Hand-Made is Heart-Made

-One of the most impressive sights I’ve ever seen in my life was a full line of clothes billowing in the summer breeze against the backdrop of a blue sky as I dropped off some shopping for my Amish neighbours.
+One of the most impressive sights happened on a summer day.
+I’ve ever seen in my life was a full line of entirely hand-made clothes billowing in the summer breeze against the backdrop of a blue sky as I dropped off some shopping for my Amish neighbours.
 Perhaps I’m easily amused, but I’ve always found any full clothesline a beautiful sight.
 This one even more so.
 What else can I say about so many skillfully home-made shirts, pants and dresses rounded and full in the wind, proclaiming such a plain and simple beauty?
-Solid colors, simple fabrics – black, blue and orange.
-No logos, no corporate slogans, no fancy buttons, emblems or modern nonsense.
-Each item made by the loving hands of a 30-something year old woman who keeps alive a sewing tradition that goes back hundreds of unbroken years.
-Mother, grandmother, great grandmother, great great grandmother . . .
-Am I the only one whose breath is taken away by such simple beauty and loving service to a family?

-Trust is a Beautiful Thing
+Trust Can Be a Beautiful Thing

 Since my Amish friends are often working in the forest or the barn during the day, they’re not always indoors when I drop off their shopping.
-I used to keep track of store receipts for them, dropping their order off on their kitchen table after letting myself in through the unlocked door.
+I used to keep track of store receipts for them, dropping their order off on their kitchen table after letting myself in through the unlocked kitchen door.
 They’d write a cheque for me sometime later, though that’s now changed.

-Just before Christmas I found an unusual envelope on their kitchen table with my name on the front.
+Just before Christmas one tear I found an unusual envelope on their kitchen table with my name on the front.
 The envelope had been made by hand using paper salvaged from an old calendar.
 The cuts and folds and joints were done by someone with a lot of practice at making envelopes from scrap, and the paper had been arranged so the image of a horse’s head from the calendar was front and centre on the envelope.
 Sure, it was just an envelope, but for someone who loves to make things, it was also a very beautiful object.
 Inside was a signed blank cheque for me to fill out as I saw fit to pay for their shopping.
-Trust like this is stunning, and it’s my privilege to live in a place where it can still exist.
+Trust like this is stunning, and it’s my privilege to live in a place where it still exists.
 Next to the envelope was a big bag of home made donuts, cooked over the woodstove that crackled away as I stood there in the empty house of two brave new pioneers – people who aren’t so different from the original pioneers who settled my area in the 1880s.

 The more I learn about my Amish friends, the more I know that I could quite happily live like them in their community.
 Not many of the rest of my family would want to follow me, so I don’t suppose I ever will become Amish.
 At least not officially.
 But I can still learn something from my new neighbours and perhaps end up living a life that’s closer to something that’s always been attractive to me.